 Mariner replies, “I owe you a little more information on my effort.
 I am participating in a program called Marine Vessel Environmental Performance (MVeP), in partnership with the Society of Naval Architects and Marine Engineers.
 The purpose of MVeP is to develop a quantitative method of evaluating vessels for their holistic environmental impact, and guide operators on good practice and suggested environmental equipment.
 I personally am working on creating a metric by which to measure the total sewage expulsion of a vessel.”

 Robust says, “I am happy to hear that the factors are based entirely on BOD5, and they are changed to marine applications over time.
 I have a couple of other questions that may need to be answered as well.
 With BOD5 as a driving factor in sizing a treatment system, would you consider this constraint the most important when gauging environmental impact?
 Or is BOD5 simply the most stringent requirement to meet?
 The provided population equivalents give very useful numbers for developing a metric.
 Has there been any work on cruise ship information?
-I understand that the sizing of a cruise ship system takes special consideration for both the nature of the ship’s waste, and the increased passenger load.
+I understand that the sizing of a cruise ship system takes special consideration of both the nature of the ship’s waste and the increased passenger load.
 Could you provide example certification test data for one of the systems?
 Have the systems been tested under MARPOL resolution MEPC.159 (55)?
 It seems most regulatory societies type-approve under these requirements.
 I am trying to get a flavor of what the testing and certification process looks like, and which restrictions are tested to meet regulatory requirements.”

 Robust replies, “Thanks for your interest.
 Although I am a member of SNAME, I was not aware of this Committee.
-I am currently serving in the ASTM F-25 06 work group to develop an ASTM standard for marine sewage treatment systems.
+I am currently serving in the ASTM F-25 06 workgroup to develop an ASTM standard for marine sewage treatment systems.